 Thank God for the invention of the printing press... because that's when history finally moves on from bowls and starts using books and pictures instead.
 Henry VIII contributes a lot of religious icons to this section by dissolving the monasteries (surely the biggest vandal act in British history).
 And then you hit a rich vein of stuff from Shakespeare to Samuel Pepys.
 This is the pinnacle of our city's history: this hundred year stretch between Elizabeth and the Restoration.

-When you get to Georgian London it’s all paintings and panoramas.
-There are lots of silver clocks, teapots, glassware and fine bone china.
-It’s the same sort of stuff that crops up on the Antiques Roadshow every Sunday -- dusty grandma stuff.
-The kind of knick-knacks she keeps hidden in her corner cabinet -- the one that you're never allowed to touch.
+You get some great paintings of the London skyline here, plus plenty of old street maps (lots of people walk straight past them, but I love looking at old street maps), a big model of the Rose Theatre, a cabinet full of Civil War muskets and guns, and Oliver Cromwell’s death mask.
+When you reach Georgian London it’s all paintings and panoramas.
+There’s lots of glassware, silver clocks, teapots and fine bone china.
+It’s the same sort of stuff that crops up on the Antiques Roadshow every Sunday – dusty grandma stuff.
+The kind of knick-knacks she kept locked away in her creaky corner cabinet – the one that you were never allowed to touch as a kid.

 The spookiest exhibit is a darkened pleasure garden with dandies decked out in feathers and flowery dresses.
 They're standing there chatting through the speakers, and every now and then an explosion of fireworks drowns out the birdsong.
 It's hard to describe it... it looks like a dream you don't want to have.

 After that you can have a wander around some full-size Victorian streets with about fifteen shopfronts in them.
 You can peer into the pub, the clothes shop, toy shop, chemist, grocer, barber, post office... it's a bit like Diagon's Alley in Harry Potter, I suppose, but without the Magic Wand Shop.